Skip to main content

 Qualifications & Skills

-• Currently enrolled undergraduate juniors or seniors, or recently graduated undergraduates (within one year) from a relevant field of study (e.g., human resources, hospitality, event planning, education, business management, etc.)
+• Pursuing a degree in a relevant field of study (e.g., human resources, hospitality, event planning, education, business management, etc.)

 • Effective interpersonal, written, and verbal communication skills